Brent-Morrison/Building-Block/README.md

     J -.-> L(Quantities)
 ```

+## Features
+### Scenario analysis

+The following are inputs to the model:

+- Annual capital and operating (capex & opex) expenditure
+- Interest rates and inflation
+- Allowable return on equity
+- Percentage of fixed versus variable residential tariff

+### Sensitivity analysis

+Designed to highlight impact of deviations in BBM inputs implicit in prices from that actually incurred.

+- Deviation of water usage from that assumed in price submission / building block approach
+- Deviation of incurred cost of debt from that assumed in price submission
+- Deviation of incurred inflation for opex (wages, electricity & other) and capex from that assumed in price submission

+Sensitivities are assessed over 5 scenarios (VH, H, M, L, VL).

+Opex is specified as a percentage deviation from baseline.

 ## Other uses
-While this project focuses on Victorian water utilities regulated by the ESC, the BBM is the standard regulatory framework used in many regulated infrastructure industries internationally.
+While this project focuses on Victorian water utilities regulated by the ESC, the BBM is the standard regulatory framework
+used in many regulated infrastructure industries internationally.

-The table below (courtesy of ChatGPT), summarises application of the BBM across industries and jurisdictions.
+The table below (hat tip to ChatGPT) summarises application of the BBM across industries and jurisdictions.

 | **Jurisdiction / Sector**                   | **Regulator(s)**                                               | **Application of BBM**                                 | **Key Features / Differences**                                                                                                                                        |
 | ------------------------------------------- | -------------------------------------------------------------- | ------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |